7Cyrillia/BigDataAnalysis/README.md

 # BigDataAnalysis
-Sir, please find here are the codes we've been analyzing for the presentation.
+Sir, please find here the codes that we've been analyzing for the presentation.